 Struggles a bit with thicker recipes.

-The Beast Mega 1200 is excellent for making single-serve smoothies.
-This well-built personal blender quickly makes a very smooth blend with small batches of fibrous ingredients like fruit and kale.
+The Beast Mega 1200 Plus is excellent for making single-serve smoothies.
+This well-built personal blender quickly produces a very smooth blend with small batches of fibrous ingredients, such as fruit and kale.
 It can easily crush small batches of ice cubes.
-It's designed for smoothies and comes with a straw lid so you can easily sip your blend on the go.
+It's designed for smoothies and comes with a straw lid, allowing you to easily sip your blend on the go.

 Makes a smooth blend with fibrous ingredients.